ShorelineCrypto/nengcoin/doc/build-unix.md

 The list of Linux distros currently supported on binary download on arm64 platform:
 -  Ubuntu 16.04
 -  Ubuntu 18.04
+-  Debian 9
+-  Debian 10

+The list of Linux distros currently supported on binary download on armhf platform:
+-  Ubuntu 16.04
+-  Ubuntu 18.04
+-  Debian 9
+-  Debian 10

-# Ubuntu 16.04 on x86_64 or arm64
+# Ubuntu 16.04 on x86_64 or arm64/armhf

-Ubuntu 16.04 NENG wallet can be compiled from source on x86_64 or arm64 hardware.
+Ubuntu 16.04 NENG wallet can be compiled from source on x86_64 or arm64/armhf hardware.

 ## Dependencies for Ubuntu 16.04